BEHAVIOUR MANAGEMENT POLICY

 NB - Do not give Curriculum Points too readily.
 If they are to be of any real value they must be genuinely for something special.

 Implicit on the previous section is the idea of negative reinforcement, i.e. the with-holding of rewards contingent upon undesirable behaviour.

 Also we adopt:

-The ingredients of this are:-
+The elements of this are:-

-- trying to make amends for what was done
+- trying to make amends

-- exploring strategies for better future action
+- exploring strategies for better future actions

 Children usually like to be treated fairly and respond to this well.
 Reparation is not a punishment and should not be used as such.